bflemi3/canDI/README.md

 Inversion of control and object creation javascript library

 ## candi.provider
 `provider` is the main interface used to create objects, and implicitly define and inject dependencies into an object.
-It gives you the ability to create and automatically register objects.
+It gives you the ability to create objects and automatically register them as dependencies to be injected into other objects created with `provider`.

 You can create...